 In the 10-12 Online program, online academic courses generally have a standard course outline, and students have full access to resources after paying a refundable $50 deposit.

 Available from kindergarten to grade 9, the Home program is a highly personalized learning program created by the parent and the teacher—and with the input of students as they get older.
 Learning predominantly happens in the home under the parent’s supervision; but Blended courses may be included in the Home program, and Online courses are available from grade 7 onwards.
 Home programs are created one student at a time and often incorporate personal interests and needs.
 TLA teachers visit in the home several times annually to plan with the family to maximize children’s learning.

-You will have an initial visit with a Home teacher at your home, who will learn as much as possible about the students.
+You will have an initial face to face or virtual visit with a Home teacher, who will learn as much as possible about the students.
 They will ask you and your child about interests, strengths, weaknesses and goals for the term.
 They will also discuss resource choices and teaching strategies, and you can let us know which learning resources you want to use in their child(ren)’s learning plan.
 The teacher will then determine if the intended resources satisfy the learning standards.
 If there are areas where the standards are not met, we’ll figure out how to supplement the resources so that learning standards are met.
 This needs to be accomplished as early as possible, so that resources can be in place when school starts in September.

 Teachers, in collaboration with parents and students, complete a Student Learning Plan (SLP).
 All SLPs must be completed prior to the first day of school in September for students who enroll before August 20th, or within seven school days for students who enroll after that date.
 All SLPs will be shared with parents and students in grade 8 and up.
 Each student must have an SLP to cover all of the required curriculum areas for their grade level as well as any elective or supplementary courses they are studying.